The Meaning of Numbers: The Number 888

 The profound meaning of the number 888 is directly linked to the manifestation of God in the flesh to save mankind of its sins.
 As Joseph ponders whether to divorce his new but pregnant wife Mary, an angel appears in his dreams to alleviate his concerns.
 This messenger informs him that his wife, ". . . shall give birth to a Son, and you shall call His name Jesus" (Matthew 1:21).

-Surprisingly, other English Bible names used for Jesus also have a factor of eight within them when we add the numeric equivalents of the Greek letters.
+Surprisingly, other 888 related Bible names used for Jesus also have a factor of eight within them when we add the numeric equivalents of the Greek letters.
 These include Christ (1480 or 8 times 185), Lord (800 or 8 times 100), Messiah (656 or 8 times 82) and others.

 Three eights, or 888, can also be found representing the mighty prophetic power of God through his prophets.
 We find this repetition of eights in the ministry of Elijah, who represented the Old Testament prophets (see Matthew 17:3, Luke 9:30), coupled with his successor Elisha.

-3) "And he stretched himself upon the child three times, and cried to the Lord, and said, 'O Lord my God, please let this child’s life come to him again.'
-And the Lord heard the voice of Elijah, and the life of the child came into him again, and he lived."
+The third is, "And he stretched himself upon the child three times, and cried to the Lord, and said, 'O Lord my God, please let this child’s life come to him again.'
+And the Lord heard the voice of Elijah . . ."
 (1Kings 17:21 - 22).

 Elisha, before Elijah was taken away in a chariot of fire, asked to receive a double portion of the same spirit that was in his mentor.
 His request was granted as he witnessed Elijah being whisked away (2Kings 2:9 - 15).
 Below is the 8 + 8, or double the miraculous events of Elijah, performed by or through Elisha to complete 888.